kylebarron/stata-exec/README.md

     > 2. Right-click on the newly created "Shortcut to StataSE.exe", choose "Property", and change the Target from "C:\Program Files\Stata13\StataSE.exe" to "C:\Program Files\Stata13\StataSE.exe" /Register.
 Click "OK".
     > 3. Right-click on the updated "Shortcut to StataSE.exe"; choose "Run as administrator"

+    While you're doing that, add the path of the Stata executable to the "Stata Path" option in the settings.

 6. Restart Atom.

 Now you can open up a Stata do-file and run code!
 See [Usage](#usage) for more details.